 Most services offer different price tiers based on your storage needs.
 Make sure you know; you don't want to sign up for a service that has a limit of 100GB if you've got 2TB of data.
 A typical Microsoft Word document is measured in kilobytes (kb).
 1,000 kilobytes make a megabyte (MB), 1,000 megabytes make a gigabyte (GB), and 1,000 gigabytes make a terabyte (TB).

 Finally, some cloud backup services let you back up on multiple computers, but most are tied to a single computer and you must pay more to use them on multiple devices.

 Cloud backup options

-Here are three of the best options currently available:
+Here are three of the best options as of Feb.
+2019:

 - iDrive.
 This option offers 5GB of storage free with their Basic Plan.
 Personal plans include 2TB and 5TB plans for $69.50 or $99.50 per year, respectively. iDrive can be used on multiple computers with no additional charge.

 - Acronis True Image.
 Plans with this option start at $49.99 per year for 250GB.
 You can add additional space or multiple computers for more money.

 - SOS Online Backup.
 At $4.99 per month (or $45 for a year up front), you can use SOS on up to 5 computers (and unlimited mobile devices) and store 50GB.
 Prices go up from there.

 Losing your files stinks—we've all been there.
 Cloud backup services are easy to use and relatively inexpensive.
 A worthy investment for your peace of mind.